Emergent-Epidemics/Puerto_Rico_Arbovirus_Data/README.md

 Data/san_juan_dengue_data.csv

 ### San Juan dengue data for the 1990/1991 to 2012/2013 dengue seasons
-Description
+#### Description
+See https://predict.phiresearchlab.org/post/5a4fcc3e2c1b1669c22aa261 for more information.
+Here, we are directly copy/pasting from that website.
 The dataset contains weekly dengue data for the San Juan-Carolina-Caguas Metropolitan Statistical Area.
 The dataset includes the following variables:

 * season: the transmission season;
 * season_week: week of the season (not the calendar year - the season starts following the week with historically lowest dengue cases over the years 1990-2009);